mtorpey/wooden-ships/2-basic.md

 ### C. Melee Procedure

-1. Each crew square involved in a melee is worth a certain number of melee factors dependent on the ship\'s crew quality.
+1. Each crew square involved in a melee is worth a certain number of melee factors dependent on the ship's crew quality.
 The number of combat factors each crew square is worth is given on the Crew Melee Strength Table.
 Each side multiplies the number of crew squares in the melee times the number of combat factors per crew square to find